dothiv/transactional-emails/click4life-premium-en.md

             Hello {{ firstname }},</h1>

         <p style="font: 15px/1.25em 'Helvetica Neue', Arial, Helvetica; color: #333;">
-            Thank you for purchasing a premium subscription for your .hiv domain name. </p>
+            Thank you for purchasing a premium invoice.for your .hiv domain name. </p>

         <p style="font: 15px/1.25em 'Helvetica Neue', Arial, Helvetica; color: #333;">
             We have confirmed your payment and your premium Click-Counter is now active for your domain <strong>{{ domain }}</strong>. </p>